gtsteffaniak/filebrowser/frontend/tests/playwright/performance/report-before-phase1-ui.md

 # Snapshot before Phase 1 UI (2026-09-20T17:08:55Z)

+Revision: not captured (the harness at this time did not record git metadata); committed in `af0b59d7`.
+Environment: chromium, scales=[100, 1000, 10000] (medians from a local perf-check).

 Chromium scenario medians (ms) from prior perf-check:

 | Scale | Load | Scroll | Resize | Select |